DiNoScore/DiNoScore/README.md

 ## License

-Until everything is sorted out, all parts that depend on GPL code are GPL-licensed as well.
-All DiNoScore applications will be licensed under the GPL anyways.
-But the plan is to make a library with common functionality that can be used under the MPL.
+This work is licensed under the EUPL v1.2 or later.
+Parts of the library, notably the file format, the layout engine and the staff recognition, are additionally dual-licensed under the MPL.

+Contact the owner(s) for use in proprietary software.